 Self-efficacy is a well-known psychology concept indicating anticipation of whether one could perform well.
 A higher self-efficacy score may lead one to make persistent efforts and withstand some difficulties, or to take advantage of his/her capacity for making further efforts.
-It has been demonstrated as an almost established theory that those with higher self-efficacy scores regarding career choices may make proactive efforts to select career options, while those with lower self-efficacy scores may refrain from making career choices or end up with insufficient efforts.
+It has been demonstrated as an almost established theory that those with higher self-efficacy scores regarding career choices may make proactive efforts to select career options, while those with lower self-efficacy scores may refrain from making career career choices or end up with insufficient efforts.

-In this research, we focus on the self-efficacy on career choices as one of the indicators to consider youths' career development degrees at school.
+This report focuses on the self-efficacy on career career choices as a key concept linking chapters and one of the indicators to consider youths' career development degrees at school.
 Particularly, we have adopted "career choice self-efficacy scores" of Sakayanagi and Shimizu (1990).
-The scores indicate junior high school students' self-efficacy on career choices for 12 specific points-four each for the three areas of the educational career choice self-efficacy score, the occupational career choice self-efficacy score, and the life career choice self-efficacy score.
+The scores indicate junior high school students' self-efficacy on career career choices for 12 specific points - four each for the three areas of the educational career choice self-efficacy score, the occupational career choice self-efficacy score.
 The educational score indicates the degree of confidence in higher education choices.
 The occupational score represents the degree of confidence in job choices.
 The life score refers to the degree of confidence in a way of life.
 These scores are designed to respectively measure the three aspects of higher education, employment and life regarding human careers with the small number of specific points.

-II.
-Research Methods for This Study
+2. Research Methods for This Study

-1. Research Methods and Survey Items
+(1) Research Methods and Survey Items

-In conducting basic consideration of career development support at school, we took a method to analyze basic data accumulated at the JILPT as well as recently collected new data and compiled them into this research.
-Based on accumulation and compilation of research findings through analyses of multiple data sets, in this research, we discuss career development support and career development at school.
+In conducting basic consideration of career development support at school, we took a method to analyze basic data accumulated at the JILPT as well as recently collected new data and compiled them into this report.
+Based on accumulation and compilation of research findings through analyses of multiple data sets, this report discusses career development support and career development at school.

-2. Outline of Survey Respondents and Procedures
+(2) Outline of Survey Respondents and Procedures

-In this research, we use six data sets collected by the JILPT Department of Career Guidance on career development support at school, covering a total of 6,309 junior and senior high school students.
-The data sets used in this research are outlined below: Data used in the "Information" section
+This report uses six data sets collected by the JILPT Department of Career Guidance on career development support at school, covering a total of 6,309 junior and senior high school students.

+The data sets for specific chapters of this report are outlined below: